Guides

 Final Thoughts

-Traditional validation methods use regex patterns that only check a string’s format.
-They cannot confirm if a number is active or handle complex international standards.
-Abstract API overcomes these limits with a server-side process that consults real-time carrier data.
+Traditional validation with regex patterns only checks a string’s shape and cannot confirm if a number is active.
+This approach often fails with varied international formats.
+Abstract API overcomes these limits with server-side checks against live carrier databases, which ensures you receive accurate, normalized data for every user.

-This approach confirms a number is active and provides rich metadata.
-For reliable user data, create a free account on Abstract API and get your free API key.
+For reliable user data, create an account on Abstract API and get your free API key.

 Validate Phone Numbers with Abstract API